betterscientificsoftware/bssw.io/StyleGuide.md

 The [betterscientificsoftware.github.io](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io) repository is for collaborative content development on general topics related to [developer productivity](Site/Categories/Topics/WhatIsProductivity.md) and [software sustainability](Site/Categories/Topics/WhatIsSustainability.md).
 Also see information on [How to Contribute](HowToContribute.md).

 See details on [What to Contribute](WhatToContribute.md).
-Please place your new file in one of the following folders on the site, as specified according to the type of content you are creating:
+Please place your new file in one of the following folders on the site, according to the type of content you are creating:
 - Articles
 - Articles/Blog
 - CuratedContent